ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 You will need to [reverse engineer](#14-decompile-an-apk) the APK and look into the source code to find out what parameters need to be sent to the intent filter to exploit it.

-Send intent to a broadcast receiver:
+Send (broadcast) an intent to a broadcast receiver:

 ```fundamental
 run app.broadcast.send --action com.someapp.dev.SOME_ACTION --extra integer somekey somevalue --extra string somekey somevalue